kccnma/cms/page/about.md

 ---
 layout: page
 title: About
-order: 2
-permalink: /about/
+thumbnail: /assets/img/uploads/placeholder-2x1.gif
 ---
 This is the about page.
 Working?
+Yes.